Please refer to the Settlement or Moving Form page.

 If you have a high bill and you do not know where the water is going, you may wish to check the property for leaks, especially toilet leaks.
 In fact, one leaking toilet can lose as many as three to five gallons each minute, often silently!
 The three most common toilet leaks are: flapper, siphon tube, and overflow leaks.

 We also offer property inspections to assist with your leak investigation.
-To schedule an inspection, please call 301-206-4001, 1-800-634-8400, or contact us online.
+To schedule an inspection, please call 301-206-4001 or 1-800-634-8400.
 The inspection fee is minimal because our inspectors will not make repairs and toilet leaks are the leading cause of unexpectedly high bills.
 In many cases, a new toilet tank kit or new flapper from the hardware store will remedy a toilet leak.
 Toilet flappers and toilet tanks should be checked at least once a year.

 Please refer to our Household Leak Detection page.

 *The adjustments set forth in this section are subject to available funding in the approved annual budget.

 The most commonly offered adjustment is our courtesy “High Bill Adjustment” (Single Unit Residential Properties).
 This adjustment applies if a “single unit” residential customer receives a bill with an average daily consumption (ADC) at least three times the comparable ADC and no other applicable adjustment policy exist.